sourlemon11/sourlemon11.github.io/pages/2_about.md

 ## About me

-I'm a Mechanical Engineer with interests in programming, and orbital mechanics.
+I'm a Mechanical Engineer with interests in design, control systems, and some programming on the side.
 I recently graduated at Rutgers School of Engineering and I thought this would be the best place to document my projects.